liuchaoqun/liuchaoqun.github.io/_pages/about.md

 My research interests include Low-resource Natural Language Processing, Multilingual and Multimodal Large Language Models.

+<span style="color: red;">I am seeking full-time opportunities in the field of Large Language Models (LLMs) and Natural Language Processing (NLP), starting in August 2025.
+Please feel free to get in touch if you have any relevant openings.</span>

 <!-- # News
 * May-2023 - One paper accepted at ACL 2023.
 * Aug-2021 - Join NTU as a PhD candidate. -->